UN-O/ai-playground/README.md

-This is a playground of ai sdk 3.x
+This is a playground of AI-SDK 3.x by UNO

-## Getting Started
+## Local Build

 First, add OPENAI_API_KEY then run the development server: